tenbits/hardhat/docs/network-helpers/reference.md

 ### `impersonateAccount(address)`

-Allows Hardhat Network to sign transactions as the given address.
+Allows Hardhat Network to sign subsequent transactions as the given address.

 Parameters: